Rafael-Anguiano/Spotify_Clone/README.md

 ---
 ## APK and Video of the App
+>   This app still in development

 ---
 ## Using the App
 1. Still not working at all.

 >   This app still in development
 ---

 ## Notes:
- - Any note for now
+ - There's no notes for now.

 ---